Asymmetric Feedback Learning in Online Convex Games: Introduction

-The effect of asymmetric information in multi-agent games has been explored in \cite{kononen2004asymmetric,tampubolon2020information,xu2015exploring,li2022commitment}.
+There are a few works that analyze asymmetric learning in other classes of games with different types of asymmetry \cite{kononen2004asymmetric,tampubolon2020information,xu2015exploring,li2022commitment,arslantas2023convergence}.
 For example, \cite{kononen2004asymmetric} considers information asymmetry in Stacklberg games, where one agent (leader) can observe the action of the other agent (follower), and proposes a learning method that utilizes the theory of Markov games.
-Subsequently, the authors in \cite{tampubolon2020information} propose an asymmetric Q-learning algorithm for two-agent Markov games and discuss the existence of Nash equilibria and convergence.
+Subsequently, \cite{tampubolon2020information} proposes an asymmetric Q-learning algorithm for two-agent Markov games and discusses the existence of Nash equilibria and convergence.
 In \cite{li2022commitment}, Bayesian Stackelberg games are analyzed under double-sided information asymmetry where the leader hides its action from the follower and the follower holds information about its payoff private.
 It is shown that the leader can improve its payoff by strategically revealing part of the action to the follower.
-We note that all the works above focus on Stackelberg games or Markov games with two agents acting \textit{consecutively}, which differ from the online convex games considered by us.
+We note that all the works above focus on Stackelberg games or Markov games with two agents acting \textit{consecutively}, which differ from the convex games considered by us.

-In this paper, we consider asymmetry in the gradient feedback available to the agents during the learning process.
-Specifically, we assume that some agents have access to zeroth-order oracles, while other agents additionally have access to first-order gradient feedback.
+In this paper, we consider asymmetry in the form of gradient available to the agents during the learning process.
+Specifically, we assume that some agents have access to zeroth-order oracles, while other agents additionally have access to first-order gradient information.
 This situation may arise when some agents can observe other agents' actions and thus can compute the first-order gradient while the remaining agents have only access to cost function evaluations at each episode.
-Asymmetric feedback also arises in stochastic games involving both risk-neutral and risk-averse agents.
+Asymmetry also arises in stochastic games involving both risk-neutral and risk-averse agents.
 When Conditional Value at Risk (CVaR) is used as a risk measure, the CVaR gradient can rarely be explicitly derived even if the form of the stochastic cost function is known \cite{rockafellar2000optimization}.
-The risk-averse agents cannot easily have access to gradient feedback unlike the risk-neutral agents.
+The risk-averse agents cannot easily have access to gradient information unlike the risk-neutral agents.